-Trump holds press conference on coronavirus after first American dies from outbreak
+Trump assures nation after 1st American coronavirus death: ‘No reason to panic’

 Meanwhile, the House held a bipartisan briefing with health officials Friday morning, leaving Democrats questioning whether Trump has a handle on the response.

-Democratic Rep. Adam Schiff, who led the impeachment fight against President Trump, said Friday he has "profound concerns" about Trump's response to the coronavirus and cast doubt on whether the White House is telling the truth to the American public about the global outbreak.
+Democratic Rep. Adam Schiff, who led the impeachment fight, said Friday he has "profound concerns" about Trump's response to the coronavirus and cast doubt on whether the White House is telling the truth to the American public about the global outbreak.

 "The president and vice president don’t inspire confidence," Schiff told Fox News as he left a coronavirus briefing at the Capitol Friday morning.
 "And because the president has made so many false statements about so many things, you can't really rely on the White House."